akhodakivskiy/VimFx/documentation/tools.md

 8. Make a “release” out of the new tag on github, and attach VimFx.xpi to it.

-The idea is to use the contents of `README.md` as the add-on descripton on addons.mozilla.org.
-You can print it as HTML by runnning `gulp readme`.
+The idea is to use the contents of `README.md` as the add-on description on addons.mozilla.org.
+You can print it as HTML by running `gulp readme`.

 [valid Firefox versions]: https://addons.mozilla.org/en-US/firefox/pages/appversions/